elastic/apm/docs/agents/agent-development.md

 #### Transaction outcome

-The optional `outcome` property denotes whether the transaction represents a success or a failure.
+The `outcome` property denotes whether the transaction represents a success or a failure from the perspective of the entity that produced the event.
 The APM Server converts this to the [`event.outcome`](https://www.elastic.co/guide/en/ecs/current/ecs-allowed-values-event-outcome.html) field.
+This property is optional to remain backwards compatibility.
+If an agent doesn't report the `outcome` (or reports `null`), the APM Server sets the outcome to `"unknown"`.

-- `"failure"`: Indicates that this transaction describes a failed result.
+- `"failure"`: Indicates that this transaction describes a failed result. \
+  Note that client errors don't fall into this category as they are not an error from the perspective of the server.
 - `"success"`: Indicates that this transaction describes a successful result.
-- `"unknown"`:
-  TODO: does unknown make sense in the context of spans and transactions?
-  Would `unknown` apply to an HTTP 202 Accepted?
-Or a client span that puts a message into a queue?
-  In these cases we only know whether a message could successfully be enqueued but not if it could successfully be processed.
-  Or is this reserved to events that only represent the request part and where the response is a separate event?
-  A transaction contains information about both the request and the response.
-  If `unknown` doesn't apply to transactions it might make more sense to use a boolean as the datatype of this field in the intake API and let APM Server convert to `failure`/`success`.
-- `null`/`undefined`: There's no information about the outcome of the transaction. \
+- `"unknown"`: Indicates that there's no information about the outcome.
-  Note that this is not equal to [`event.outcome: unknown`](https://www.elastic.co/guide/en/ecs/current/ecs-allowed-values-event-outcome.html#ecs-event-outcome-unknown) as it would imply that the event is not a `"failure"`.
-  Not setting the `outcome`, or setting it to `null`, makes no statement on the outcome of the transaction.
+  This is the default value that applies when an outcome has not been set explicitly.
-  This may be the case when tracking a custom transaction without explicitly setting an outcome.
+  This may be the case when a user tracks a custom transaction without explicitly setting an outcome.
+  For existing auto-instrumentations, agents should set the outcome either to `"failure"` or `"success"`.

 What counts as a failed or successful request depends on the protocol and does not depend on whether there are error documents associated with a transaction.